libraflower/MutipleFeature-for-PRID/README.md

-# mutipefeature-for-PRID
+# MutipeFeature-for-PRID
-the code is the mutiplefeature-for-PRID
+MutipleFeature-for-PRID is implemented in PyTorch

 ### Prerequisites
 * Pytorch 1.0